-How would the world be without this tying?
+How would the world be without this requirement?
 First, the default regime would be “opt-out,” likely imposed by regulation since Google and Facebook do not have incentives to change the opt-in default regime.
 In this regime, the company (Google or Facebook) is unable to legally use or sell the information it collects from a user who has not opted-in.
 To be able to use or sell information the company collects from a user, the user would need to affirmatively give his/her consent by opting-in.
 The user may demand compensation or be offered compensation for selling his/her data to the company, and opt-in occurs when a price has been determined and money changes hands.

-So, a vibrant market for personal information sold to Facebook or Google has been killed through the tying practices of Facebook and Google that impose provision of personal data as a requirement for access to Facebook or Google Internet search service.
+So, a vibrant market for personal information sold to Facebook or Google has been killed through the requirement practices of Facebook and Google that impose provision of personal data as a requirement for access to Facebook or Google Internet search service.
 This is a “market failure” and can be fixed by antitrust and competition authorities in the US and EU.
 This goes beyond privacy concerns on the acquisition of personal information that are typically based on “rights” of individuals (for example, see General Data Protection Regulation, GDPR of the EU) rather than failure of markets and antitrust violations.

 Based on findings from “Competition and Privacy in the Digital Economy,” forthcoming, by Nicholas Economides (Stern NYU) and Ioannis Lianos (University College London)

 Nicholas Economides is a Professor of Economics at NYU Stern School of Business.